eighttrigrams/eighttrigrams-tutorials/README.md

     user=> (system-classpath)
     [Shows classpath info]

+Working with local dependencies is great, because code changes are directly available, like when you have the code in a separate namespace.
+Yet it already is in a form where it can be made a 'external' github dependency by just changing from `:local/root` to `:git/url`.

 ## Minimalistic testing

-Using it you can install a test runner, which facilitates writing unit tests with **clojure.test**, which is also part of the language.
+Using the deps tool you can install a test runner, which facilitates writing unit tests with **clojure.test**, which is also part of the language.